Last Updated on December 11, 2022

 To maintain healthy growth, I apply a balanced fertilizer every two weeks.

 Poinsettia plants are not expensive, so each year before the first frost, I compost my poinsettia.
-At the beginning of December, I replace it with a new one for the holidays.
+In December, I replace it with a new one for the holidays.

 What Do I Need to Know to Get My Poinsettia to Rebloom?